paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 (3) the term “bachelor-degree-granting institution” means an institution of higher education (as determined under section 101 of the Higher Education Act of 1965 [[20 U.S.C.
 1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim)]) that offers a baccalaureate degree program;

-(4) the term “eligible partnership” means one or more associate-degree-granting colleges in partnership with one or more separate bachelor-degree-granting institutions; and
+(4) the term “eligible partnership” means one or more associate-degree-granting colleges in partnership with one or more separate bachelor-degree-granting institutions;

+(5) the term “in-demand industry sector or occupation” has the meaning given the term in [section 3102 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3102&num=0&edition=prelim);

+(6) the term “junior or community college” has the meaning given the term in section 312 of the Higher Education Act of 1965 ([20 U.S.C.
+1058](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1058&num=0&edition=prelim));

-(5) the term “local educational agency” has the meaning given such term in section 2891(12) 33 See References in Text note below. of title 20.
+(7) the term “local educational agency” has the meaning given such term in section 2891(12) 33 See References in Text note below. of title 20.44 So in original.
+The period probably should be a semicolon.

+(8) the term “region” means a labor market area, as that term is defined in [section 3102 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3102&num=0&edition=prelim); and

+(9) the terms “mathematics, science, engineering, or technology” or “STEM” mean science, technology, engineering, and mathematics, including computer science.

 ### Statutory Notes

 #### References in Text
-Sections 1862h to 1862j of this title, referred to in subsecs. (a) and (f), was in the original “this Act”, meaning Pub.
+Sections 1862h to 1862j of this title, referred to in subsecs. (a) and (i), was in the original “this Act”, meaning Pub.
 L. 102–476, Oct.
 23, 1992, 106 Stat.
 2297, known as the Scientific and Advanced-Technology Act of 1992, which enacted this section and sections 1862h and 1862j of this title and amended [section 1862 of this title](./chapter-016-national-science-foundation.md#section-1862).
 For complete classification of this Act to the Code, see Short Title of 1992 Amendment note set out under [section 1861 of this title](./chapter-016-national-science-foundation.md#section-1861) and Tables.

-The Higher Education Act of 1965, referred to in subsecs. (c)(1)(C) and (d), is Pub.
+The Higher Education Act of 1965, referred to in subsecs. (c)(1)(C) and (g), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219, as amended.
 Part B of title I of the Act is classified generally to part B (§ 1011 et seq.) of subchapter I of chapter 28 of Title 20, Education.
 Pub.
 L. 105–244, title I, § 101(a), Oct.
 7, 1998, 112 Stat.
 1585, amended title I of the Act generally and part B, which formerly related to articulation agreements, now relates to additional general provisions.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

-[Section 2891(12) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2891/12&num=0&edition=prelim), referred to in subsec. (g)(5), was in the original “section 1471(12) of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
+[Section 2891(12) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2891/12&num=0&edition=prelim), referred to in subsec. (j)(7), was in the original “section 1471(12) of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
 2891(12)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2891/12&num=0&edition=prelim)”, Pub.
 L. 89–10, and was omitted in the general amendment of that Act by Pub.
 L. 103–382, title I, § 101, Oct.
 20, 1994, 108 Stat.
 3519.
 For provisions relating to definitions, see [section 7801 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim), Education.

 #### Codification
 Section was enacted as part of the Scientific and Advanced-Technology Act of 1992, and not as part of the National Science Foundation Act of 1950 which comprises this chapter.

 #### Amendments
+2018—Subsec. (a)(3)(A).
+Pub.
+L. 115–402, § 3(3), substituted semicolon for comma at end.

+Subsec. (c)(1)(B).
+Pub.
+L. 115–402, § 3(4), which directed substitution of “subsection (i)(3)” for “subsection (f)(3)” in cl. (iv), was executed by making the substitution in concluding provisions of subpar.
+(B) following cl. (iv), to reflect the probable intent of Congress.

+Subsecs. (d) to (f).
+Pub.
+L. 115–402, § 3(2), added subsecs. (d) to (f).
+Former subsecs. (d) to (f) redesignated (g) to (i), respectively.

+Subsec. (g).
+Pub.
+L. 115–402, § 3(1), redesignated subsec. (d) as (g).

+Subsec. (h).
+Pub.
+L. 115–402, § 3(5), substituted “Funding” for “Limitation on funding” in heading, designated existing provisions as par.
+(3) and inserted heading, and added pars.
+(1) and (2).

+Pub.
+L. 115–402, § 3(1), redesignated subsec. (e) as (h).

+Subsec. (i).
+Pub.
+L. 115–402, § 3(1), redesignated subsec. (f) as (i).

+Subsec. (j).
+Pub.
+L. 115–402, § 3(1), redesignated subsec. (g) as (j).

+Subsec. (j)(5) to (9).
+Pub.
+L. 115–402, § 3(6), added pars.
+(5) and (6), redesignated former par.
+(5) as (7), and added pars.
+(8) and (9).

 2007—Subsec. (a)(3)(A).
 Pub.
 L. 110–69, § 7031(a)(1)(A), which directed striking out “and” after the semicolon, was executed by striking out “and” after the comma, to reflect the probable intent of Congress.

 Subsec. (a)(3)(B), (C).
 Pub.
 L. 110–69, § 7031(a)(1)(B), (C), substituted “; and” for semicolon in subpar.
 (B) and added subpar.
 (C).